New Men (Image Comics): Publication history

-Fictional character biographies
+Fictional history

-The New Men were 'Nu-Gene' positive teenagers who had banded together supposedly for their own protection under the guidance of a middle aged mentor.
+The New Men were 'Nu-Gene' positive teenagers who had banded together supposedly for their own protection under the guidance of a middle-aged mentor.
 'Nu-Genes' were Extreme Comics' universe's equivalent of Marvel's Mutants, and were also the in-universe explanation for mythical beasts such as fairies, centaurs, vampires and werewolves; initially thought to be a generic 'default' like the Mutant Gene, it was later revealed to have been the result of genetic tampering by a race of aliens (The Keep) as a way to sort the weak, and increase the strong.
 The New Men's mentor was also later revealed to have been a worshipper of this alien race, keeping the Nu-Genes for their eventual return to harvest them.

-Initially the group was five teens: a telepath/telekinetic Reign (Jason Drew), who initially used a focusing gem he wore on his forehead, but later found it had mind-controlling properties and abandoned its use; Byrd (Adam Booth), who was friendly and laid back, began with small wings that protruded from his arms, but later evolved further growing feathers, talons and other bird-like features; a blonde speedster called Dash (Lisa Richards), who was involved in romantic relations with Byrd and Reign; Exit (Derrick Rowland), who could teleport via entering another dimension (he was later replaced by a being from this dimension, Charade); and Kodiak (Thomas Runningbear Jr.), the youngest member (who was apparently Native American), who could turn into a giant man-beast.
-Kodiak later both lost the ability to change and became totally animalistic.
+Initially the group was five teens: a telepath/telekinetic Reign (Jason Drew), who initially used a focusing gem he wore on his forehead, but later found it had mind-controlling properties and abandoned its use; Byrd (Adam Booth), who was friendly and laid back, began with small wings that protruded from his arms, but later evolved further growing feathers, talons and other bird-like features; a blonde speedster called Dash (Lisa Richards), who was involved in romantic relations with Byrd and Reign; Exit (Derrick Rowland), who could teleport via entering another dimension (he was later replaced by a being from this dimension, Charade); and Kodiak (Thomas Runningbear Jr.), the youngest member (who was apparently Native American), who could turn into a bestial form.
 Their mentor and leader was John Proctor, who was somewhat untrustworthy.

 Around this time the New Men are called as part of the trial for the murder case against the Youngblood superhero Knightsabre, who had been accused of killing his teammate Riptide.